libktx/ktx/graphics/README.md

 There are some general purpose LibGDX utility libraries out there, but most lack first-class Kotlin support.

-- [Kiwi](https://github.com/czyzby/gdx-lml/tree/master/kiwi) is a general purpose Guava-inspired LibGDX Java utilities library with some utilities similar to `ktx-graphics`/
+- [Kiwi](https://github.com/czyzby/gdx-lml/tree/master/kiwi) is a general purpose Guava-inspired LibGDX Java utilities library with some utilities similar to `ktx-graphics`.

 #### Additional documentation